ictvoip/ictvoip-docs/docs/source/cdr_main/cdr_maint.rst

 |

-Select upload then select the CSV exported from your production host.
+Select browse to upload your CSV exported from your production host.

 |